Privacy notices - Educational psychology service privacy notice

 You can read the guide to lawful basis for processing special category data on the Information Commissioner's Office website.

-Where we do use consent to process your personal data, we will explain to you what we are asking you to agree to and why.
+Where we use consent to process your personal data, we will explain to you what we are asking you to agree to and why.

 If we have consent to use your personal data, you have the right to remove it at any time.
+If you remove your consent we are unlikely to be able to provide continued services to you.

 Who we share your information with